-This shows a list of Neighbor Nodes that are directly connected with your node, meaning they are only one network "hop" distant.
-These nodes may be connected via RF, DTD (Device to Device) link, or a tunnel over an Internet connection.
-It also shows any LAN hosts on your current neighbors as well as any advertised services available on those nodes and hosts.
+This shows a list of Neighbor Nodes that are directly connected with your node (1 hop).
+These nodes may be connected via RF, DTD (Device to Device) link using an Ethernet cable, or a tunnel over an Internet connection.
 There are several link quality statistics displayed for each connected node.

 - LQ or Link Quality is your node's view of the percent of OLSR (Optimized Link State Routing protocol) packets received from the neighbor node.
-These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
-For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%.
-Be aware that the Quality metric on the Neighbor Status display is calculated differently, so there may not be a perfect alignment when comparing the two quality metrics. - NLQ or Neighbor Link Quality is the neighbor node's view of the percent of OLSR (Optimized Link State Routing protocol) packets received from your node.
-This indicates the quality of the link from the neighbor's side. - TxMbps or Transmit Megabits per Second is an estimate of the data rate achieved across any RF link with a neighbor node.
-This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated. - Services is the column which displays any available services on the neighbor node or its LAN hosts.
-You can click on service links to navigate to the webpage for those services on the neighbor node.
+These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets which is a measure of the quality of the link. - NLQ or Neighbor Link Quality is the neighbor node's view of the percent of OLSR packets received from your node.
+This measures the quality of the link from the neighbor's side. - TxMbps or Transmit Megabits per Second is a calculated estimate of the data rate achieved across the link with the neighbor node.
+This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated. - Services is the column where any available services on the neighbor node will be displayed.
+You may click on the service link to navigate to the webpage for that service on the neighbor node.